 2. Additional layer of security to catch what Microsoft misses

-Relying on Microsoft Office 365 as a standalone product means your organization won’t be able to support non-Microsoft files, such as PDFs.
-The good news is that third-party applications can fill in the gaps and this means that not only are Office 365 organizations able to monitor content in SharePoint Online, OneDrive for Business, and Microsoft Teams they are also able to monitor content living in Google Docs, Sheets, and Slides, and PDFs for suspicious activity.
+Relying on Microsoft Office 365 as a standalone product means you won’t be able to support non-Microsoft files, such as PDFs.
+The good news is that third-party applications can fill in the gaps.
+Not only are you able to monitor content in SharePoint Online, OneDrive for Business, and Microsoft Teams, but you’re also able to monitor content living in Google Drive, Sheets, and Slides.

-With a third party application to support Microsoft’s native cloud security, organizations can use features such as Google AI image scanning to quickly view documents being shared within the organization and identify which ones contain sensitive information (e.g. Payment Card Information, Personally Identifiable Information, Social Security Numbers) that need to be remediated, and included in reports to help educate staff on why this information should not be sent.
+With a third-party application to support Microsoft’s native cloud security, organizations can use features such as Google AI image scanning to quickly view documents being shared within the district and identify which ones contain sensitive information.
+This helps you identify which risks need to be remediated and included in reports to help educate staff on why this information should not be sent.

-If your organization doesn’t have the Office 365 E5 offering, you won’t receive access to security insights and recommendations your team can use to execute against threats.
-Additonally, Microsoft’s low tier offerings do not provide the same easy and efficient detection, remediation, and reports that a third party application can.
+If your organization doesn’t have the Office 365 E5 offering, you won’t receive access to security insights and recommendations your team can use against threats.
+Additionally, Microsoft’s low-tier offerings don’t provide the same easy and efficient detection, remediation, and reports that a third-party application can.

-4. Account monitoring for risky logins and behavior
+4. Microsoft account monitoring for risky logins and suspicious activity

-Organizations experience thousands of login attempts every day and having a solution in place that can give a clear graphical representation of where an organization’s logins are coming from allows IT teams to quickly identify suspicious logins.
-Furthermore, with a third party application, organizations can create predefined and customizable policies, blacklist and whitelist logins by location, and use a third party app discovery and control.
-These same features, without a third party application, come at a hefty cost with the Office 365 E5 solution.
+Furthermore, with a third-party solution, you can create predefined and customizable policies, blacklist and whitelist logins by location, and use third-party app discovery and control.
+These same features come at a hefty cost with the Microsoft 365 E5 solution.

-In today’s security landscape, organizations must have active malware threat protection and prevention in place—avaliable with a third party security platform.
-Third party security platforms can also provide organizations with data loss prevention, which can detect sensitive information in a wider range of supported file formats, and it offers image risk detection for sensitive information within scanned docs and screenshots.
+In today’s security landscape, you must have active malware threat protection and prevention in place.
+A partner like ManagedMethods can also provide DLP capabilities, which can detect sensitive information in a wider range of supported file formats, in addition to image risk detection for data within scanned docs and screenshots.

-ManagedMethods is a complete, API-based cloud security solution helping protect the data and applications within an organization.
-Our solution works to prevent data breaches, malware and phishing threats, and account takeovers.
-Take control of your company’s information across various applications in one easy to use, affordable platform — made specifically for K-12.
+ManagedMethods’ Cloud Monitor platform is a complete, API-based cloud security solution that helps protect the data and applications within K-12 school districts.
+Our platform works to prevent data breaches, malware, ransomware, phishing attacks, account takeovers, and more.
+Take control of your company’s information across various applications in one easy-to-use, affordable platform — made specifically for K-12.